Bud Rot in Weed: What It is and How to Avoid It

 Prevention in Harvested Cannabis

-After harvest, the risk of bud rot isn't entirely gone.
+The risk of bud rot isn't entirely gone after harvest.
 Proper drying, curing, and storage are vital to prevent the spread of bud rot post-harvest and keep your buds fresh

 Ensuring buds are adequately dried and stored in containers with a regulated humidity level can help.
 Using humidity control packs and regularly inspecting stored buds for any signs of mold or rot is suggested.